-*All figures and graphics are taken directly from the report itself.
+*All graphs and figures are derived directly from the reports themselves.

 Today's Funding 💸

 - Solv (San Francisco, Calif.), doctor network provider: $27m B+ led by Acrew Capital, participation from MultiCare Health System, Light Street Capital, Benchmark, Greylock Partners.

 - Synendos Therapeutics (Basel, Switzerland), small molecules aimed at restoring the natural functioning of the endocannabinoid system: $21.9m (CHF20M) A led by Kurma Partners, Sunstone Life Science Ventures, participation from BERNINA BioInvest, Schroder Adveq, High-Tech Gründerfonds, Lichtsteiner Foundation, Essential Investments, Zürcher Kantonalbank, et al.